tomtaylor/valhalla-docker/README.md

 It defaults to using an OSM extract of London, UK, but you can change this if you like, in the Dockerfile.

-Run `fetch-repos.sh` to pull down each Valhall component into it's own subdirectory.
+Run `fetch-repos.sh` to pull down each Valhalla component into its own subdirectory.
 You can run this again any time to pull master and any submodules.